 Google started it's digital garage to help small business owners get online.

-I was bought in to help design the UX and the visuals of the website, and make the site responsive.
+I was brought on as a senior designer to help with UX and visual design on Google’s Digital Garage.
 This project had to align with Google's Material Design language, which was brand new at the time.

 The Digital Garage process involved find users by using Google's ad network and then getting them to sign up for free classes in different cities around the world.
 The classes ranged from one-off events to multi day workshops set over several months.

-User's progress was tracked in a clear, concise way that encouraged them to complete the entire set of courses they were attending.
+User progress was tracked in a clear, concise way that encouraged course completion.